vapor-ware/synse-docs/docs/server/user/advanced.md

 Currently, the only supported mode of plugin discovery is through [Kubernetes service endpoints](https://kubernetes.io/docs/concepts/services-networking/service/).
-In short, this means that for a plugin deployment with a Service specified, labels can be set on that Service to identify it as a plugin.
+In short, this means that for a plugin deployment with a Service specified, labels can be set on that Service to identify it to Synse Server as a plugin.

 This is useful because a [Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/) may be restarted or scheduled on a different Node; tying the plugin's identity to the resource